 Nancy Woodrow has been creating naïve, primitive oil paintings for more than two decades.
 Early on, she was inspired by the folky style of Grandma Moses, the professional name of Anna Mary Robertson (1860-1961), a New England farmwife who started painting in her eighties, and who became an American icon.

 Woodrow likes to tell a story of country life in her art, a life she sometimes wishes she had grown up in.
 It’s easy for her to get caught up in a painting and imagine herself living there.
-Old farmhouses, barns, ponds, cows, cats, sheep, gardens, quilts, actually anything to do with country life, arranged in varying and sundry order, are the essence of woodrow’s paintings.
+Old farmhouses, barns, ponds, cows, cats, sheep, gardens, quilts—anything to do with country life, arranged in varying and sundry order—are the essence of her paintings.

-Woodrow likes to paint on either masonite or sanded board because she can achieve finer details on its smooth surface.
-Her finishing touch is a three step antiquing and age-cracking process.
-In addition, Woodrow prefers to use antique frames carefully selected to compliment the colors in the painting.
-She paints each work individually, one-at-a-time, so every work she sells is an original (not a printed reproduction).
+Woodrow prefers to paint on either masonite or sanded board because she can achieve finer details on the smooth surface.
+Her finishing touch is a three-step antiquing and age-crackling process.
+In addition, she prefers to use antique frames carefully selected to compliment the colors in the painting.
+She paints each work individually, one at a time, and sells only originals.

-Woodrow lives in York County in southeastern Pennsylvania.
-She finds that her part of the country is rich with history because of the many 18th and 19th century houses that dot the wooded hillsides and valleys.
-"It’s a beautiful part of America, and it influences my art every day," she said.
+Woodrow lives in York County, Pennsylvania, an area rich with history because of the many 18th- and 19th-Century houses that dot the wooded hillsides and valleys.
 Her studio is open by appointment.

 We've mailed the April 2017 issue of Early American Life

 to all of our current subscribers.
 The postal service advises you should allow up to three weeks for delivery,

 so subscribers should have their copies of our new April issue by the first week of March.
 If you're not yet a subscriber, there's still time to make April the first issue of your new subscrption.